VatsalSy/occusage/README.md

 ### Testing

-This project uses **in-source testing** with Vitest, where tests are written directly in the same files as the source code.
+This project uses **traditional test files** with Vitest, where tests are organized in a dedicated `test/` directory alongside the source code.

 #### Running Tests